Developing Explosive Strength and Power for Athletic Performance

 Improved Rate Coding

-Similar to how recruiting more fast twitch muscle fibers is important for improved explosive power development, increasing the frequency of neural impulses sent to these motor units may be beneficial as well.
+Similar to how recruiting more fast twitch muscle fibers is important for improved explosive strength and power development, increasing the frequency of neural impulses sent to these motor units may be beneficial as well.

 Simply, rate coding is the frequency at which neural impulses are sent to motor units which have already been activated.
 Through improving this process and increasing the rate at which these impulses are sent to the motor neuron, an individual can effectively increase the amount of force created without activating more motor units.

-There are numerous factors to take into consideration regarding when explosive power training should be emphasized.
+There are numerous factors to take into consideration regarding when explosive strength and power training should be emphasized.

-Having said the above, I want to outline when explosive based strength/power exercises tend to be most effective within a single training bout.
+Having said that, I want to outline when explosive strength and power exercises tend to be most effective within a single training bout.

 Additionally, as one of the primary goals of these movements is to produce as much force as possible, the athlete would likely perform better in a non-fatigued state; if he/she is fatigued they may not apply maximal force and subsequently won’t achieve the desired training effect.
 Needless to say, this may not only result in less performance gains but could also potentially increase the risk of injury.